top of page

 Topic 2:

-Deforestation and land use in the Amazon Forest
+Deforestation and Land Use in the Amazon Forest

-The deforestation of the Amazon rainforest has escalated in recent years, transforming it from a vital ecological resource into a region plagued by environmental destruction, violence, and corruption.
+The deforestation of the Amazon Rainforest has escalated in recent years, transforming it from a vital ecological resource into a region plagued by environmental destruction, violence, and corruption.
 Driven by illegal land conversion, agriculture, cattle farming, and global demand, this crisis reflects deep-rooted economic, political, and social issues, particularly in Brazil.
-The Amazon is crucial for global climate regulation, biodiversity, and the livelihoods of indigenous communities, making its degradation a global concern.
+The Amazon is crucial for global climate regulation, biodiversity, and the livelihoods of Indigenous communities, making its degradation a global concern.
 The consequences of deforestation go beyond environmental damage, perpetuating inequality and destabilizing public health, human rights, and international relations.
 Addressing this complex issue requires a holistic, intersectional approach that considers both global demands and local socio-political dynamics, while advocating for sustainable development and environmental justice.